MSc Disability Studies: Inclusive Theory and ResearchFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students, busy professionals and practitioners.
-There are four core taught units and you will choose two optional taught units.
-To gain the MSc, you will undertake a research dissertation, which is the equivalent of a further three units.
+The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students, busy policy professionals and practitioners.
+The way units are delivered means you can accumulate credits flexibly and organise your patterns of attendance to suit your needs and circumstances.

-Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Disability Studies: Inclusive Theory and Research or our MSc in Disability Studies: Inclusive Theory and Research.
+Visit our programme catalogue for full details of the structure and unit content for our MSc in Disability Studies: Inclusive Theory and Research.

 See international equivalent qualifications on the International Office website.